Analucar/UMinho/ThirdYear/2nd/CC/README.md

 ### :books: Comunicação por Computadores
 ***

 In this subject we developed 3 different projects.
+Although I don't know the grade for each project, the avarege score between the 3 projects is 16 grade.

 #### :handshake: Contributors
 - [Ana Luísa Carneiro](https://github.com/Analucar)